Pragya1231/quiet-hours/README.md

 Register a new account if not already an existing user.

-A confirmation email is sent to your registered email.
+A confirmation email is sent to your registered email(check spam folder if not received).

 Click the confirmation link to be redirected to the dashboard.